 Seagrove Village Market Café

-Note - Seagrove Village Market Cafe closed at the end of October 2015 to make way for condos.
-The owners are currently building a new Seagrove Village Market Cafe just next to its old location on Hwy 395 in Seagrove Beach.
-Plans are to complete construction this Fall 2016 and open in October.
-Check back for progress!
+Note - the old Seagrove Village Market Cafe closed at the end of October 2015 to make way for condos.
+The owners have opened a new Seagrove Village Market Cafe just next to its old location on Hwy 395 in Seagrove Beach.
+Read more about the change >

 When Seagrove Village Market Café opened in 1949, customers drove from near and far to sink their teeth into the best burgers and fried seafood baskets on 30A.
 Today, the legendary burgers and grouper sandwich remain menu staples.
 Other highlights include po-boy sandwiches, fresh salads, and fish tacos.
 The atmosphere is inviting – think causal beach dive with a spacious porch.
 Peruse the market for kitschy souvenirs and classic Seagrove merchandise including t-shirts, hats, and much more.